GoogleCloudPlatform/functions-framework-java/README.md

     </dependency>
 ```

-If you are using Gradle for building your functions, you can define the Functions
+If you are using Gradle to build your functions, you can define the Functions
 Framework dependency in your `build.gradle` project file as follows:

 ```groovy